SanderSass/FinalAssignment_JAVA3_NHL/startDocument.md

-# StartDocument for reset Java Finals application - Train station
+# Start Document for resit Java Finals application - Train Station

-Startdocument of:
+Start document of:

-- Dung Do Xuan,
+- Tung Do Xuan, 4679687

 - Sander Siimann, 4767667

 ## Problem Description

-This project consists of multiple methods to manage the train system.
+This program consists of multiple methods to manage the train system.
 The following functionalities will be:

 - Book the train ticket with two options
 - Order the meal with two options